shaunsingh/nix-darwin-dotfiles/README.md

 **Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
 Don’t blindly use my settings unless you know what that entails.

 This setup was created first and foremost for macOS.
 Although most dotfiles should transfer well between macOS and Linux, some might not.

+**Note** There is now an install file in the repo (`install.sh`), just download the .sh file and run it.
+The information below is slightly outdated, but in case you want a manual install or need to troubleshoot issues, you can use it.

 ## Prerequistes